TeamCookieZ/TeamCookieZ.github.io/_posts/2020-12-08-STF-Unlock-Me.md

 ### Typical JWT

-A typical JWT will look like this
+A typical JWT will look like this `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c`
-`
-eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
-`
 JWT are split into 3 parts which are the header, payload and the signature.
-The header consist of the alg which would be used for the signature.
+The header consist of the algorithm which would be used for the signature.
 To decode a JWT token is easy as you just need to base64 decode the value (do note that you have to supply '==' at the back as JWT automatically strips it away).

 ### JWT No algorithm Attack

 Some libraries treat the `none algorithm` as a valid token with a verified signature.
 Therefore, anyone would be able to create their own verified JWT with their payload with an empty signature.
-The JWT token would look something like this
+The JWT token would look something like this `eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6Im1pbmlvbiIsInJvbGUiOiJhZG1pbiIsImlhdCI6MTYwNzQyMzgwM30.`
-`
-eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6Im1pbmlvbiIsInJvbGUiOiJhZG1pbiIsImlhdCI6MTYwNzQyMzgwM30.
-`

 ### JWT Downgrade Attack